 Product

-Strava is a platform intended to help athletes and fitness enthusiasts track their workouts, find new jogging routes and exercise regiments, connect and compete with other athletes, and publish their training with titles, captions, and photos.
+Strava is a platform intended to help athletes and fitness enthusiasts track their workouts, find new jogging routes and exercise regimens, connect and compete with other athletes, and publish their training with titles, captions, and photos.

-Activity Tracking
+Core Activity Tracking

 Source: Strava